 As well as helping to offset your organisation’s negative impact by improving the local and wider environment, your involvement will provide a meaningful boost to its public image.

 Would you like your organisation to make a tangible positive difference by helping to increase Reading’s tree coverage?

-In addition to paying to sponsor a tree you can volunteer staff time to help with planting and caring for trees.
+In addition to paying to sponsor a tree, businesses can volunteer staff time to help with planting and caring for trees.
 We also welcome offers or suggestions of suitable space for tree planting.

-If you have any questions or are ready to sponsor a tree, please contact Gill Ringland at firstname.lastname@example.org.
+If you have any questions or your organisation is ready to sponsor a tree, please contact Gill Ringland at email@example.com.

 Ethical Reading is a new not-for-profit social enterprise.
 We need your support in order to create online training resources and to continue running inspiring events and raising awareness of ethical issues.
 Thank you!